 Risk assessments often require supporting documentation and consistent output for audit review.
 Nintex supports automation around forms and document handling in workflow execution.

-Nintex Rating
+Nintex Pros

 One hurdle that buyers frequently point out about Nintex’s pricing is that it can be difficult to justify for smaller teams or limited-use cases.